It seems there’s always a debate over parenting theories.

 As Parenting For Brain points out, while the “authoritarian and authoritative parenting styles have similar names, they have several important differences in parenting beliefs.”

 Unlike authoritative parents, authoritarian parents do not rely on reasoning and open communication.
-Rather, they enforce harsh discipline tactics, including corporal punishment, in their quest to obtain blind obedience from their children.
+Rather, they enforce harsh discipline tactics, including corporal punishment, in their quest to obtain blind obedience

 According to Parent For Brain, children who are raised by parents who subscribe to the authoritarian parenting style typically: